sk1981/responsive-accordion/README.md

 ### Link
 Code is accessible at under the challenge2 folder
-Demo url is at :
+Demo url is at : https://sk1981.github.io/responsive-accordion/challenge2/

 ### Approaches considered
 ##### Pure Javascript
 * As the requirements were simple, used pure javascript to keep the file size minimal.
 * Used module pattern to divide javascript code.

+##### UX
+* Didn't do anything special for UX but ideally we should show a animation icon while the data is loading.